xyzmaps/xyz-documentation/docs/cli/tutorials/shapefiles.md

 # Shapefiles

-## Importing shapefiles into Data Hub
+## Importing shapefiles into XYZ Maps

 [Shapefiles](https://en.wikipedia.org/wiki/Shapefile) are a proprietary but common geospatial file format developed by ESRI.
 It is frequently used by governments to store geospatial data.

-As of version 1.1 of the XYZ Maps CLI, most shapefiles can be easily uploaded into a Data Hub Space.
+As of version 1.1 of the XYZ Maps CLI, most shapefiles can be easily uploaded into a XYZ Maps Space.

     xyzmaps space upload -f my_shapefile.shp

 The CLI inspects the CRS and projection data in the `.prj` file normally found in the unzipped shapefile directory and will attempt to convert it to WGS84.
-If the CLI returns an error, the shapefile will require extra steps before you can bring it into Data Hub.
+If the CLI returns an error, the shapefile will require extra steps before you can bring it into XYZ Maps.

 In this tutorial, we'll cover what you need to do to successfully import shapefiles, along with special steps using other open source tools for those trickier ones.